 Using French Adjectives Correctly Comes Easily With Practice

-To summarise everything we’ve learnt about how to use adjectives in French:
+To summarise everything you’ve learnt about how to use adjectives in French:

 - French adjectives agree with the nouns they describe in gender and number.